Hiranandani Foundation School, Powai

 Hiranandani Foundation School is situated in Powai, Mumbai.
-The school pursues the IB, IGSCE board as well as ICSE and ISC.
-It is an English medium school.
-But Hindi and Marathi is also taught.
+The school pursues the IB and IGSCE boards along with ICSE and ISC.
+It is an English medium school, with Hindi and Marathi also taught.

 History

 The Hiranandani Foundation School was established in 1990 in Hiranandani Gardens with a handful of students and now it has grown to 2,610 students.
 The school started up with ICSE and then ISC and IBDP were introduced.

 Campus

-The Hiranandani Foundation School at Powai comprises two buildings.
-The old school building is a four-storeyed building, which consists of two wings, and a playing field.
+The Hiranandani Foundation School at Powai includes two buildings.
+The old school building is four-storeyed and has two wings, as well as a playing field.
 The new school building was inaugurated on 13 June 2007, and is only used by the secondary section.
-The new school building is five storied as well, but is much larger than the other school.
+The new school building is five storeyed and much larger than the other building.
 The new school was included for the students from ninth to twelfth for the first two years.
 The secondary section has been extended to eleventh standard in 2007–2008, and twelfth in 2009 and after.